vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Magic Mushrooms.md

 # Dangers
 ### Magic Mushrooms
 *Psilocybin-containing mushrooms.
 The specific species featured in this case is the **psilocybe semilanceata**, commonly known as the **liberty cap**.
 Long. brown, with a conical cap, anyone can tell they're different than the ones you find in the supermarket.
 However, only people who are interested in mushrooms, magic or otherwise, would be able to identify these particular ones.
-Furthermore, only rifts would be able to sense the distortion in space around these fungi.
-In your hands, you feel a pull.
+Furthermore, these specific mushrooms are rift-touched.
+Only rifts would be able to sense the distortion in space around these fungi.
+In your hands, you might be able to feel a pull.
 You can follow it if you want.*
 #### Spectrums
 Destroy: 1
 #### Moves